TheNucleya02/Document-intelligence-system/README.md

-# 📚 Document intelligence system
+# 📚 Document Intelligence System

-A powerful document question-answering system that allows users to upload PDF and DOCX files and ask questions about their content using advanced AI technology.
-Built with FastAPI backend and Streamlit frontend.
+A production-ready document question-answering system that allows users to upload PDF and DOCX files and ask questions about their content using advanced AI technology.
+Built with FastAPI backend, React frontend, and PostgreSQL database.

 ## ✨ Features